tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 <!-- Sovelluksen urlit heijastavat vanhaa huoletonta aikaa.
 JSON-muotoinen data haetaan urlista <https://fullstack-exampleapp.herokuapp.com/data.json> ja uuden muistiinpanon tiedot lähetetään urliin <https://fullstack-exampleapp.herokuapp.com/new_note>.
 Nykyään näin valittuja urleja ei pidettäisi ollenkaan hyvinä, ne eivät noudata ns.
 [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_Web_services)-apien yleisesti hyväksyttyjä konventioita.
 Käsittelemme asiaa tarkemmin [osassa 3](/osa3). -->
 The application URLs reflect the old, carefree times.
 JSON data is fetched from the url <https://fullstack-exampleapp.herokuapp.com/data.json> and new notes are sent to the url <https://fullstack-exampleapp.herokuapp.com/new_note>.
-Nowadays urls like these would not be good at all, as they don't follow the generally acnowledged conventions of [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_Web_services)-APIs, which we'll look into more in [part 3](/osa3)
+Nowadays urls like these would not be good at all, as they don't follow the generally acnowledged conventions of [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_Web_services) APIs, which we'll look into more in [part 3](/osa3)

 <!-- AJAXiksi kutsuttu asia on arkipäiväistynyt, ja muuttunut itsestäänselvyydeksi.
 Koko termi on hiipunut unholaan ja nuori polvi ei ole sitä edes ikinä kuullut. -->
 The thing called AJAX is now so commonplace it's taken for granted.
 The term has faded into oblivion, and the new generations have never even heard of it.